 Mortgage companies tend not to not issue a mortgage until they have details of a lawyer on their panel.
 It can take a few weeks for TSB to deal with your lawyer's application to be on the TSB conveyancing panel.
 There's no guarantee that your solicitor will be accepted.

 I am purchasing a property and the solicitor has mentioned Chancel Repair for which the house may be obligated to pay given it’s proximity to the area of such a church.
 He has mentioned insurance.
 Is this really necessary for conveyancing in Bradmore

 Unless a previous purchase of the house took place post 12 October 2013 you may take it that lawyers handling conveyancing in Bradmore to continue to suggest a chancel search and or insurance against a claim.

-Yesterday I discovered that there is a flying freehold issue on a house I put an offer in a fortnight ago in what should have been a quick, no chain conveyancing.
-Bradmore is the location of the property.
+Yesterday I discovered that there is a flying freehold issue on a house I put an offer in two weeks back in what was supposed to be a simple, no chain conveyancing.
+Bradmore is where the house is located.
 What do you suggest?

-Flying freeholds in Bradmore are not the norm but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Bradmore you would need to get your solicitor to go through the deeds thoroughly.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Bradmore may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Bradmore are rare but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Bradmore you must be sure that your lawyer goes through the deeds diligently.
+Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Bradmore may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.